CoVPN/correlates_reporting2/using_renv_for_reproducibility.md

 For an example of a project using project-level renv, check out cor_threshold/sanofi_stage2 (https://github.com/CoVPN/correlates_reporting2/blob/master/cor_threshold/sanofi_stage2/README.md).

-## Using renv at the module-level
+## Setting up renv at the module-level for a new module

 This is not currently done.
 There seems to be little advantages of using renv at the module level.

-## Using renv at the repo-level
+## Setting up renv at the repo-level

-Several modules share the same renv.lock at the repo level, e.g., cor_graphical, cor_tabular, and cor_coxph.
+This has already been done for the repo.
+For an example of using the repo-level renv, check out cor_coxph (https://github.com/CoVPN/correlates_reporting2/blob/master/cor_coxph/README.md).

 ## General tips for using renv